 SOUTHSIDE HISTORIC DISTRICT

 South of downtown, the Southside Historic District is where you’ll find the famous Chattanooga Choo Choo.
 The former Terminal Station that operated the Southern Railway was saved from demolition when the passenger service ended in the 1970s.
 It’s now part of a 30-acre complex that includes a hotel, an ice skating rink in the winter, and numerous railway exhibits.
 It’s a very walkable neighborhood offering lots of eclectic shops and older buildings.
 Start by exploring Main Street and stopping by Mean Mug or Frothy Monkey for a cup of coffee.
 Right across the Chattanooga Choo Choo, you’ll find the Tennessee Sill House, which features a micro-distillery and tasting room.
 If you’re looking for local eats, Urban Stack is a fun burger joint with excellent outdoor seating.
-You’ll also find plenty of nightlife options in this neighborhood, including Clyde’s on Main, the Flying Squirrel Bar, and Southside Social, with 10 bowling lanes and three bars in the hip hotspot.
+You’ll also find plenty of nightlife options in this neighborhood, including Clyde’s on Main, and the Flying Squirrel Bar

 Downtown features the most well-known tourist destinations, including the Tennessee Aquarium, in addition to plenty of restaurants and bars around every corner.
 Walk along the river and check out Ross’ Landing and The Passage.
 Rent a bike and take a ride on the Chattanooga Riverwalk.
 The Bluff View Art District sits above the river and houses the Hunter Museum of American Art and the Glass Bridge along with a fun row of small shops and eateries.
 Venture down Market or Broad Street to discover a popular stretch of town that spans several blocks from the Aquarium.
 Find both classic Southern food and live Southern music at Puckett’s.
 Grab a drink at Hair of the Dog Pub.
 Or pick up the microphone yourself at Sing it or Wing it, a karaoke bar and grill.
 If you’re looking for live entertainment, from Broadway shows to touring musicians, check out the schedule of the Tivoli Theater.